progilegui/ENVS-193DS_homework-03/README.md

 # ENVS-193DS_homework-03

+## General Information
-Homework 3 using personal data
+Homework 3: creating visualizations using personal data and revisiting the statistical critique from homework 2.

+## Data and file information

+Personal data in the data folder

+## Rendered Output

+Link to the rendered html output is